Wanna talk?

 Somehow, Bungie created the PERFECT format for forum roleplay with the Destiny companion app.
 And I say that wholly, and completely free of hyperbole.
 There are three central pillars as to how it was perfect: 1.-Format 2.-Responsiveness and 3.-Groups.

 Moving on to responsiveness: you got notifications when you were replied to.
 Both on the website and in the companion app, you had a notifications tab which would show all the replies people have made to you, and they could the tapped/clicked to take you directly to that reply.
-This ensured speedy roleplay, as writers were actively informed when it was their turn, and the DMing system would allow you to bug them in case they were still too slow (don't bug your writing partner.
+This ensured speedy roleplay, as writers were actively informed when it was their turn, and the direct messaging system would allow you to bug them in case they were still too slow (don't bug your writing partner.
 This was just to emphasize the app's features).
-But in short, these notifications allowed for easy, instant navigation, so that no matter how deeply buried the original post became, you could always navigate to it.
-This also made it possible to accept multiple partners and have multiple roleplays going on the same post.
+But in short, these notifications allowed for easy, instant navigation, so that no matter how deeply buried the original post became, you could always find it in a single tap/click.
+This also made it feasible to accept multiple partners and have multiple roleplays going on the same post.

 Finally, and most importantly: The Groups.
 There was a group system which supported admins, a group chat, and a GROUP FORUM.
 This group forum was only visible to members and could host events such as tournaments, plots and whatnot, as well as acting as a database to hold all the information for the group's setting and player characters.
 The chat allowed you to interact with the other group members in real-time and discuss these things...
 Or you could just hurl insults and be pointlessly antagonistic to each other, as often also occured.
 The system was perfect but the roleplayers most certainly were not.

 The threads, as I mentioned before, acted as settings to be roleplayed in.
 These threads were hosted by the groups, acting as the public meeting area and main place to roleplay.
 The group I was most invested in was focused on fighting, and featured the perfect setting: none.
-I mean, were was a some lore to the place itself, but as far as who you could play, you could use anyone.
-Many people used canon characters(preexisting characters), some used OCs based in or inspired by fandom settings, and some used purely original OCs.
+I mean, there was some lore to the place itself, but as far as who you could play, you could use anyone.
+Many people used canon characters(preexisting characters), some used OCs based in or inspired by fandom settings, and some used characters they'd made from sratch.
 Sci-fi, fantasy, horror, mystery, slice of life, anything was on the table.

 I miss it sometimes, but I'm glad the drama's out of my life.
 I was incredibly immature back then, and terrible at roleplaying too.
 Using proper terminology, almost every member of the group was illiterate to semi-lit, meaning no one was a very good writer, and posts tended only to be one or two paragraphs, with replies being much shorter.
 It's funny, I think, that I don't roleplay very often now, but when I do, it's some of my best writing.